wetryio/jekyll-blog/_posts/2020-04-29-micropaas-with-rio-from-rancher-en.md

 ![civo creation](/assets/img/kubernetes/rio/creation.png)

-Once the wait is over, you will be able to download the kubeconfig in order to access to the cluster from the `kubectl` CLI.
+Once the wait is over, you will be able to download the kubeconfig to allow you to access to the cluster from the `kubectl` CLI.

 ![download kubefilr](/assets/img/kubernetes/rio/download-kubefile.png)